cu-ecen-aeld/assignment-autotest/README.md

 ### Setting Up Your Host

+1. Install `build-essential` or equivalent on non-ubuntu platforms (gcc, g++, make).
-1. Install ruby on your host.
+2. Install ruby on your host.
 This is used to [run unity helper scripts](https://github.com/ThrowTheSwitch/Unity/blob/master/docs/UnityHelperScriptsGuide.md) used to generate test runner files.
-2. Install cmake on your host.
+3. Install cmake on your host.

-On Ubuntu the above two steps can be completed with `sudo apt-get install -y ruby cmake`.
+On Ubuntu the above steps can be completed with `sudo apt-get install -y build-essential ruby cmake`.

 ### Clone this repository as a submodule